PINTO0309/openvino2tensorflow/README.md

   pinto0309/openvino2tensorflow:latest
 $ cd workdir

-# If you need to convert to TF-TRT
+# If you need to convert to TF-TRT.
+And if you need to access the HostPC GUI and USB camera.
 $ xhost +local: && \
   docker run --gpus all -it --rm \
   -v `pwd`:/home/user/workdir \